Aegea 2.7 has been released. Aegea is a great blogging engine.

 - Death by Passive Voice, on writing, by Max Bears

-With Aegea, you can use the built-in neutral theme or customise it however you like (this blog is an example).
+With Aegea, you can use one of the built-in themes or customise it however you like (this blog is an example).
 Be flexible with comments: allow and disallow them globally or per post.
 Refine posts using Drafts.
 Add images, videos, audio or code to illustrate your point.
 Organise your writing with tags.

 Designers, writers, musicians and software developers use Aegea to show their work, communicate and spread knowledge.
 They love it because it’s simple and fast yet does everything they need.
 Aegea is free for personal use and paid for business use.

 Learn more and get Aegea at blogengine.me.